 - Turning a Lead into a Prospect with MOFU Content

 - How to Build a High-Performance Content Marketing Strategy

 - 27 Quick Content Marketing Tips to Drive More Traffic [Infographic]

 For any modern-day digital marketing campaign, excellent and relevant content is critical.
 You need to come up with winning content that contains your desired message and has the ability to entice your audience to your desired action.
 Different types of content include:

 - Blogging, which can happen on your own site or involve guest blogging for other publications, and can include text, images, infographics, and videos

 - Ebooks or white papers, which are often used as lead magnets to capture information like a user’s email address

 - Email newsletters, which can build relationships with readers and encourage them to head back to your site

 - Webinars and other video content, which can help you convey your brand personality and increase user engagement

 But quality content is quite a vague concept.
-And for you to ensure that you are within the bounds of what makes winning content, you should take into consideration the following:
+And for you to ensure that you are within the bounds of what makes winning content, you should take into consideration the following.
+Your content should be: